NVIDIA/cloud-native-docs/gpu-operator/life-cycle-policy.rst

 .. _gds-open-kernel:

    :sup:`1`
-   This release of the GDS driver requires that you use the NVIDIA open kernel driver for the GPUs.
+   This release of the GDS driver requires that you use the NVIDIA Open GPU Kernel module driver for the GPUs.
    Refer to :doc:`gpu-operator-rdma` for more information.

 .. note::